 Are whole berries better than extracts or juices?
 Although there is some benefit to consuming whole foods as opposed to extracts, there is little research that shows fresh elderberries are more effective than extracts or juices.

 Most modern studies were done with elderberry use extracts or juice instead of raw berries.
-These are more affordable and easy to prepare.
+These are more affordable and easier to prepare.
 It’s also much easier to get a standardized dose, ensuring that patients receive the same amount of elderberry every time they take it.

 Can children take elderberry supplements?
 There is little research showing that elderberry is dangerous for children.
 However, there is also little research showing that it is safe.